Loai-Hataba/IS231-Web/README.md

 ## Project Overview

-The IS231-Web project is designed to manage a library system, allowing users to browse, borrow, and manage books.
+The Conquista Beblio project is designed to manage a library system, allowing users to browse, borrow, and manage books.
 It integrates a Django backend with a responsive frontend to provide a seamless user experience.

 ## Features